voidKandy/seraphic/README.md

     struct SomeResponse {}

-    // If some response isn't the response to some other `RpcRequest` already
+    // If some response isn't the response to some other `RpcRequest` already impl RpcResponse for SomeResponse {
-    // This is fine because `RpcResponse` is a flag trait impl RpcResponse for SomeResponse {}
+        // you could make this whatever you want, but the RpcRequest macro simply makes the IDENTITY the name of the struct in lowercase const IDENTITY: &str = "someresponse";
+    }
     ```
 **Keep in mind**:
 + Both `RpcRequest` and `RpcResponse` structs MUST implement `serde::Serialize`, `serde::Deserialize`, `Clone` and `Debug`